 - Scarring or disability resulting from your injury

 - Ongoing pain management

 - Emotional distress

-After filing your claim alongside your attorney, it's time to sit on your hands and wait awhile.
-Insurance adjusters must comb over every aspect of a claim before determining the degree of compensation that they should offer to victims.
-Your attorney should be able to offer a window of time during which you might expect to hear back from the adjuster.
+File Your Car Accident Claim for Bodily Injury DamagesOnce you have collected all important records and have the accident details straight, it's time to file the car accident claim with the at-fault party's insurance company.
+You and your lawyer can draft a demand letter, letting the insurance company know the details of the accident and what damages you are pursuing.
+Upon filing the car accident claim, the at-fault party's insurance company will employ insurance adjusters to comb over every aspect of the claim before determining the degree of compensation that they should offer.
+Your bodily injury attorney should be able to offer a window of time during which you might expect to hear back from the adjuster.
 These time frames vary by state and policy.

 What If Your Bodily Injury Claim Is Denied?Insurance companies care about saving money instead of paying it out to victims.
 Insurance companies often deny claims for bodily injury through any means possible.
 Common reasons include insurance premium payment delays and fraudulent injury claims.
 If your claim has been denied, you will receive legal notice of the denial.
 The insurance company must provide a detailed explanation of which coverage was denied and why.
 If it turns out that your claim's denial was unlawful, your bodily injury lawyer will be able to help you approach the scenario again and work toward recovering damages.
 Your claim's direction from here depends upon what your bodily injury lawyer determines as the best course of action.
 They may need to begin legal proceedings on your behalf by taking the claim to court.